The Modal Scales module produces pitch voltages representing the notes in each of the modal scales.

 The small yellow numbers show the number of semitones difference in pitch between the outputs.

-The KEY IN socket is used to control which of 12 keys the scale is based on.
-If no voltage is connected then the key defaults to C.
+A regular 1 V/Octave control voltage fed to the module’s KEY IN socket controls which of the 12 keys is used.
+If nothing is connected then the key defaults to C.

 Individual pitch outputs can be used for transposition, to build chords or be used in generative music patches.